MichaelDimmitt/comet-trussworks-storybook-starter/README.md

+# Todo Items:
+1. add react router
+2. build pages.
+3. network request pattern, possibly just useEffect({makeRequest}, []) + useCallback -  see link:  https://stackoverflow.com/a/53572588/5283424
+4. folder structure: src/pages, src/utils, src/hooks,
+5. forms
+6. we should resist making new components, for speed. but if needed will eventually make it into a new storybook that we npm publish. which I can do on thursday pretty quickly.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.